-Finding a desk job for graduate has become more difficult with increasing number of university graduates entering the Labour Market every year.
+Finding a desk job has become more difficult with increasing number of school dropouts at various grades entering the Labour Market every year.
 Nonetheless it requires an effort from the job seekers in finding gainful employment by actively seeking work.